frovedis/frovedis/doc/manual/manual_python.md

 __Return Value__
 It returns a new Frovedis DataFrame containing columns from both the DataFrame instances.

-#### 19. DataFrame.merge(right, on = None, how = 'inner', left_on = None, right_on = None, left_index = False, right_index = False, sort = False, suffixes = ('\_x', '\_y'), copy = True, indicator = False, join_type = 'bcast')
+#### 20. DataFrame.last_element(col_name, skipna = None)

 __Parameters__
+**_col\_name_**: It accepts a string parameter as column name.
+**_skipna_**: It accepts boolean as parameter.
+When set to True, it will exclude the missing values while fetching the last element from dataframe.
+(Default: None) When it is None (not specified explicitly), it excludes missing values while fetching the last element.

+__Purpose__
+It fetches the last element from the given column (numeric/non-numeric) in a dataframe.

+By default, it will exclude missing values while fetching last element from the given column.

+**It is present only in frovedis**.

+**Creating frovedis DataFrame from pandas DataFrame:**

+For example,

+    import pandas as pd
+    import frovedis.dataframe as fdf

+    peopleDF = {
+                'Name':['Jai', 'Anuj', 'Jai', 'Princi', 'Gaurav', 'Anuj', 'Princi', 'Abhi'], 'Age':[27, 24, 22, 32, 33, 36, 27, 32],
+                'City':['Nagpur', 'Kanpur', 'Allahabad', 'Kannuaj', 'Allahabad',
+                        'Kanpur', 'Kanpur', 'Kanpur'],
+                'Qualification':['B.Tech', 'Phd', 'B.Tech', 'Phd', 'Phd',
+                                 'B.Tech', 'Phd', 'B.Tech'],
+                'Score': [np.nan, 34, 35, 45, np.nan, 50, 52, np.nan]
+               }

+    pd_df = pd.DataFrame(peopleDF)
+    fd_df = fdf.DataFrame(pd_df)

+    # display frovedis dataframe
+    fd_df.show()

+Output

+    index   Name    Age     City       Qualification   Score
+    0       Jai     27      Nagpur     B.Tech          NULL
+    1       Anuj    24      Kanpur     Phd             34
+    2       Jai     22      Allahabad  B.Tech          35
+    3       Princi  32      Kannuaj    Phd             45
+    4       Gaurav  33      Allahabad  Phd             NULL
+    5       Anuj    36      Kanpur     B.Tech          50
+    6       Princi  27      Kanpur     Phd             52
+    7       Abhi    32      Kanpur     B.Tech          NULL

+**Fetching the last element from 'Score' column (numeric column) :**

+For example,

+    fdf1.last_element(col_name='Score').show()

+Output

+    52

+Also, the above call can be expressed in two ways as follows,

+For example,

+    fdf1.Score.last_element().show()

+Output

+    52

+For example,

+    fdf1["Score"].last_element().show()

+Output

+    52

+**Fetching the last element from 'Name' column (non-numeric column) :**

+For example,

+    fdf1.last_element(col_name='Ename').show()

+Output

+    Yuta

+**Using skipna=False in order to fetch last element (including Nan) from 'Score' column:**

+For example,

+    fdf1.last_element(col_name='Score', skipna=False).show()

+Output

+    nan

+__Return Value__
+It returns a scalar value.

+#### 21. DataFrame.merge(right, on = None, how = 'inner', left_on = None, right_on = None, left_index = False, right_index = False, sort = False, suffixes = ('\_x', '\_y'), copy = True, indicator = False, join_type = 'bcast')

+__Parameters__
 **_right_**: It accepts a Frovedis DataFrame instance or a pandas DataFrame instance or a list of Frovedis DataFrame instances as parameter.
 Index should be similar to one of the columns in this one.
 If a panads Series instance is passed, its name attribute must be set, and that will be used as the column name in the resulting joined dataframe.
 **_on_**: It accepts a string object or a list of strings as parameter.
 It is the column or index level names to join on.
 These must be present in both dataframes.
 (Default: None)
 When it is None and not merging on indexes then this defaults to the intersection of the columns in both dataframes.
 **_how_**: It accepts a string object as parameter.
 It informs the type of merge operation on the two objects.
 (Default: 'inner')
-1. **'left'**: form union of calling dataframe’s index (or column if 'on' is specified) with other’s index and sort it lexicographically.
+1. **'left'**: form union of calling dataframe index (or column if 'on' is specified) with other dataframe index and sort it lexicographically.
-2. **'inner'**: form intersection of calling dataframe’s index (or column if 'on' is specified) with other’s index, preserving the order of the  calling’s one.
+2. **'inner'**: form intersection of calling dataframe index (or column if 'on' is specified) with other dataframe index, preserving the order of the  calling dataframe.

 **_left\_on_**: It accepts a string object or a list of strings as parameter.
 It represents column names to join on in the left dataframe.
 It can also be an array or list of arrays of the length of the left dataframe.
 These arrays are treated as if they are columns.
 (Default: None)
 **_right\_on_**: It accepts a string object or a list of strings as parameter.
 It represents column names to join on in the right dataframe.
 It can also be an array or list of arrays of the length of the right dataframe.
 These arrays are treated as if they are columns.
 (Default: None)
 **_left\_index_**: It accepts a boolean value as parameter.
 It is used to specify whether to use the index from the left dataframe as the join key. **Either parameter 'left_on' or 'left_index' can be used, but not combination of both.** (Default: False)
 **_right\_index_**: It accepts a boolean value as parameter.
 It is used to specify whether to use the index from the right dataframe as the join key. **Either parameter 'right_on' or 'right_index' can be used, but not combination of both.** (Default: False)
 **_sort_**: It accepts a boolean value.
 When this is explicitly set to True, it sorts the join keys lexicographically in the resultant dataframe.
 When it is False, the order of the join keys depends on the join type ('how' parameter).
 (Default: False)
 **_suffixes_**: It accepts a list like (list or tuple) object of strings of length two as parameter.
 It indicates the suffix to be added to the overlapping column names in left and right respectively.
 Need to explicitly pass a value of None instead of a string to indicate that the column name from left or right should be left as-it is, with no suffix.
 At least one of the values must not be None.
-(Default: (“\_x”, “\_y”))
+(Default: ('\_x', '\_y'))

 **Note:- During merging two DataFrames, the overlapping column names should be different.
 For example: suffixes = (False, False), then the overlapping columns would have the same name so merging operation will fail.
 Also when there is no overlapping column, then this parameter is ignored automatically.**